carolbenichio/first-node-project/README.md

 - Create routes and apply middleware.
 - Deliverables

-<h2>What should be developed</h2>
+<h2>What I developed</h2> 🤔

-- You will develop an API of a CRUD (Create, Read, Update and Delete) of speakers.
-You will develop some endpoints that will read and write to a file, using the fs module.
+- I develop an API of a CRUD (Create, Read, Update and Delete) of speakers;
+- I develop some endpoints that will read and write to a file, using the fs module.

+<h3>Enjoy!</h3> 🥰